Fady-Esam/csharp-learning-applications/README.md

 # 📘 C# Practical Projects & Applications

 A well-organized collection of **C#** solutions and projects developed during my journey of learning and applying **.NET** concepts.
-It covers everything from the **fundamentals** to advanced topics, demonstrating **problem-solving** and hands-on implementations through real examples.
+It covers everything from the **Fundamentals** to advanced topics, demonstrating **Problem-Solving** and hands-on implementations through real examples.

 ---